-Tasks and responsibilities: Help with odd jobs during special events, including Lawn Social, Ghost Stories, Christmas Open House, special programs, and/or other museum events.
-Tasks may include greeting visitors, serving refreshments, passing out information, directing guests to programs, assisting living history demonstrators, etc. You may or may not be asked to dress in period attire, depending on the job.
+Tasks and responsibilities: Help with odd jobs during special events, including the Lawn Social, Ghost Stories, Christmas Open House, special programs, and/or other museum events.
+Tasks may include greeting visitors, serving refreshments, handing out information, directing guests to programs, assisting living history demonstrators, etc. You may or may not be asked to dress in period attire, depending on the job.

 Expectations regarding number of hours and times: Various.
 Ask volunteer coordinator for dates and times for certain events.

 Qualifications: Must be able to greet visitors in a professional manner, and have a smile on your face!
 The bility to climb stairs is a plus.

 Position benefits: Free admission to events.
 Meet new people and network in the community.
 Help the museum provide quality events and programs for the public.